Simar-malhotra09/Simar-malhotra09.github.io/resume.md

 #### Education

-I go to Penn State and I have never been to a game ( two statements that shouldn't go in the same sentence or so I was told T^T ).
+I go to Penn State and I have never been to a game ( two statements that shouldn't go in the same sentence or so I was told ).
-The reason I went to PSU is pretty simple, no other college really accepted me.
-Which I still think is pretty weird considering I had a good SAT and whatnot.
+The reason I went to PSU is pretty simple, no other college really accepted me T ^ T.

 ---